 Rotator cuff tendinitis occurs when the tendons and muscles that help move your shoulder joint become inflamed or irritated.
 This can be the result of shoulder impingement.
 Rotator cuff tendinitis can develop over time as the result of a minor injury, or as a result of repetitive motions that lead to inflammation.

 Doctors may use different terms to describe a tendon injury including tendinitis, tendinosis or tendinopathy.
-Many common sports afflictions, including tennis elbow, golfer's elbow, swimmer's shoulder, and jumper's knee are actually forms of tendinitis/tendinosis.
+Many common sports afflictions, including tennis elbow and golfer's elbow, swimmer's shoulder and jumper's knee are forms of tendinitis/tendinosis.

-Treatment is often nonsurgical, with medications to reduce inflammation and physical therapy.
-If the shoulder does not improve with these treatments, surgery may be required.
+Treatment for rotator cuff tendinitis is often nonsurgical, and may include rest, medications to reduce inflammation, physical therapy and cortisone injections.
+If your shoulder does not improve with these treatments, surgery may be recommended.

 The experienced orthopaedic providers at Main Line Health will follow you through every step of recovery to help you get back to the activities you love.